5 Simple Ways To Make Meditation A Daily Practice In Your Life

 As little as one minute a day of meditation helps.
 Just ask ABC newscaster Dan Harris or read his book, Meditation for Fidgety Skeptics.

-YouTube has plenty of options too, so if you don't know where to start, you can find something for beginners to help you.
+YouTube has plenty of options, too.
+So if you don't know where to start, you can search on YouTube for meditation for beginners videos to help you.

-And even the position/pose of your body.
-You can sit in a chair, or on the floor.
-You can lay down or even do a walking meditation.
+And even the position and pose of your body.
+You can sit in a chair or on the floor.
+You can lay down, or even do a walking meditation.

 5. Don't let perfection be the enemy of good!

-There is no such thing as a bad meditator.
+There is no such thing as a bad meditation.
 Remember, the practice is about just that — practicing.

 To practice meditation is to notice when your mind wanders and to bring it back gently to the present, whether it be with the breath, a mantra, or some other method.